-01/11/2019 - 01/23/2019 | All Day
+01/07/2022 - 01/18/2022 | All Day

 David has been traveling, studying, and teaching in India since 1997.
 He has a vast amount of knowledge about the spiritual and mystical traditions of India and also enjoys a great social and professional network there.
-During this trip, David will be taking participants to many of his favorite places and introducing them to the Sacred Heart of India.
+David started this Pilgrimage in 2005 and has gone annually (sometimes twice in a year) ever since.

-The group is small – less than 12 people including David and one or two Indian students.
-The small group allows David to give a lot of attention to each student and to allow the group to “fly under the radar” and be very mobile.
+Around 10 people including David and one or two Indian retreat team members.
+The small group allows David to ensure safety, give a lot of attention to each student, and to allow the group to “fly under the radar” and be very mobile.
 Before we go to India, participants receive in-depth cultural and health orientations.

 India has a great tradition of yatra or pilgrimage.
 People travel great distances to visit holy shrines and “power spots” throughout India regularly.
 We will be visiting and in some cases staying in these “power spots”.
 Our yatra combines exploration with deep practice, gonzo adventure with profound spiritual retreat.